Todochris/CheatSheets/GitHub CheatSheet.md

     $ git diff --staged
 Diff of what is staged but not yet committed, add option --name-only to get only the names of the files

-    $ git rm [file]
-Deletes a file

     $ git commit -m "[descriptive message]"
 Commit your staged content as a new commit snapshot

+    $ git commit --amend
+todo

+    $ git tag [version] [commit]
+tags mark forever certain commits like "milestone" (key steps) you can refer to them like branches.
+If you don't specify [commit], the tag is going to be placed at your HEAD. [version] can be for instance v1 or v1.2.3

 ## LOG

 *Browse and inspect the evolution of project files*

     $ git log
-Show all commits in the current branch’s history
+Show all commits in the current branch’s history.

-    $ git log
 Lists version history for the current branch

     $ git log --follow [file]
 Lists version history for a file, beyond renames (works only for a single file)

+    $ git log --all --decorate --oneline --graph
+Shows a tree of all the commits of the repo.
+Taken from [Pretty Git branch graphs](https://stackoverflow.com/a/35075021)

 ## INSPECT & COMPARE